Plugin best practices

 - Create an new topic in the plugins category on the forum, ping @texnixe to make sure she'll mention it in the next Kosmos issue.

-- Submit it to the Kirby plugins directory, currently by sending an email to support@getkirby.com.
+- Submit it to the Kirby plugins directory, currently by sending an email to support@getkirby.com with a link to your Git repository and a cover (cover image in 2:1 format or a short code snippet).
 But we will add a submit form in the future.

 - Post about your plugin, mentioning @getkirby where applicable.